 Is an osteopath a medical doctor?
 Yes.
 A DO has the same privileges, rights, as well as responsibilities to practice medicine as an MD.
 A DO must complete the four-year medical schooling with a residency, like an MD.

-The differentiation is that a DO undergoes training of manual manipulation of the musculoskeletal system.
 Some Doctors of Osteopathic Medicine also incorporate more blended healthy lifestyle techniques with western medicine.

 Similarities Between MDs and DOs